top of page

 The house at Manistee Ranch is an exhibit in itself.
 It is a fully-furnished, historic home complete with the period furnishings and décor.
 Many of the pieces of furniture are original and were in the house when the Sands family lived there.

-Outside, are two additional permanent exhibits to visit.
-The farm equipment display is behind the house and the office is to the east.
+Outside, you will discover a farm equipment display that is behind the house and the office is to the east, an orchard and a beautiful rose garden.

 bottom of page